-Waitr offers Baton Rouge free delivery as locals prepare for possible hurricane
+Waitr offers Baton Rouge free delivery as locals prepare for hurricane

 Latest Weather Blog

-Waitr offers Baton Rouge free delivery as locals prepare for possible hurricane
+Waitr offers Baton Rouge free delivery as locals prepare for hurricane

 BATON ROUGE - As Baton Rouge and surrounding areas monitor Tropical Storm Ida's progression towards Louisiana and make last-minute preparations, local businesses are offering residents what assistance they can.